 - Anything that, when burned, emits poisonous emissions, strong scents, or dense smoke

 - Materials containing grease, asphalt, plastic, paint, or rubber

 Most governments and homeowner associations mandate that an adult supervise a fire at all times.
-This implies that even if you are 25 feet away working on a project in your garage, you are still violating fire safety regulations.
+This implies that you still violate fire safety regulations even if you are 25 feet away from working on a project in your garage.

 Shifting winds might endanger both your neighbor’s and your property.
 Local ordinances may forbid you from lighting a fire in your backyard during strong wind conditions.
 The general unpredictability of the weather is a major cause of laws that require regular supervision.